Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 Line (8) simply increments our counter variable `i`.
 Now we can print out the data from a linked list in a for-loop like any other array (see line (9))!

 But we can do better! (see for_expansion macro Version 2).
 Just leave out the temporary variables `iter` and `i` and work only with it and it_index.
 Also note you only have to backtick the variables the first time you use these.
-Note that in our actual for call, we have to print `it.data`.
+Note that in our actual `for call, we have to print `it.data`.

 > Remark: iterating over data-structures with for seems to have been the primary reason for introducing macros in Jai.

 Now let's make the same for-loop for a double linked-list:

 ## 26.7 A for-expansion macro for a double linked-list
 Let's now define a more general linked list as having a first and a last Node (see line (1)), whereby Node is recursively defined(see line (2)) as having a value, a previous and a next Node.
-Another advantage is that the type of the value (and Node) is polymorf written as T.
+Another advantage is that the type of the value (and Node) is polymorph written as T.

 See *26.9_doubly_linked_list.jai*:
 ```c++